I Feel Lonely: 8 Easy Ways to Deal with Loneliness

 Volunteer for a cause that’s important to you, whether it’s campaigning for a political cause, walking shelter animals, or feeding the homeless, for example.
-In many cases, you can help out without leaving home—making or answering calls, sending emails, etc.
+As well as serving the community, it can help foster a sense of connection with other volunteers.
+However, if you have limited mobility or are unable to leave home for whatever reason, you can often still volunteer for tasks such as making or answering calls or sending emails.

 Many of us fill hours of solitude by focusing on the negative, rehashing past mistakes, or dwelling on worst-case scenarios.
-But you can challenge negative thoughts and talk to yourself in a kinder, more realistic way—like a caring friend.
+But that only makes the sense of loneliness and isolation worse.
+Instead, you can challenge negative thoughts and talk to yourself in a kinder, more realistic way—like a caring friend.

-- Note any negative thought that leaves you feeling upset or lonely, such as “I’ll never see my friends again,” or “I can’t make it through this alone.”
+- Note any negative thought that leaves you feeling upset or lonely, such as “I’ll never make new friends,” or “I can’t stand being this alone.”

 - Challenge the thought by asking yourself: “Do I know that for sure?” or “What would I say to a friend who thought the same?”

 - Change the thought to a more helpful way of thinking.
-“I feel lonely and miss my friends, but I’ll see them again,” or “I’ve made it through bad times before.
+“I feel lonely and miss my old friends, but I’ll make new friends soon,” or “I’ve made it through bad times before.
 I can do it again.”

-Focusing on a hobby or interest can help you to feel less alone and add a sense of purpose to your days.
-If you’ve always wanted to learn a new language or a musical instrument, this could be the perfect time.
-Once the pandemic is over, you can look back proudly at having achieved a goal.
+Focusing on a hobby or interest can help you to feel less alone and strengthen your sense of purpose and meaning.
+If you’ve always wanted to learn a new language or a musical instrument, when you’re feeling lonely and isolated could be the perfect time.

 - Do something creative, like writing your memoirs, painting, practicing a craft, or learning to cook.